finitemobius/emdata/data_types.md

 "type": "far field"
 ```

-It is also possible to represent far fields as spherical modes.
-This is discussed in the [Vector Components][3] section.
+It is also possible to represent far fields as [Spherical Modes][4], discussed separately.

 ## Radar Cross-Section
 Radar cross-sections (RCS) are very similar to far fields.
 However, the existence of an incident field and monostatic and bistatic RCS necessitate a separate description.